-Donald Trump Was ‘Delighted’ Watching Capitol Riot And Confused Why Others Weren’t As Excited, Senator Says
+Donald Trump Was 'Delighted' Watching Capitol Riot And Confused Why Others Weren't As Excited, Senator Says

-Donald Trump was “delighted” as he watched the Capitol riot unfold on television and could not understand why other top staffers weren’t as excited to see it, a Republican U.S. Senator claims.
+Donald Trump was "delighted" as he watched the Capitol riot unfold on television and could not understand why other top staffers weren't as excited to see it, a Republican senator claims.

 Sen. Ben Sasse talked to conservative radio host Hugh Hewitt on Friday, relaying information he said he learned from top Trump administration aides about the president's behavior during the riot on Wednesday.
 Throngs of his supporters surrounded the U.S. Capitol, pushing back the small numbers of police guarding the building and breaking windows and doors to gain entry.
 Once inside, members of the groups vandalized the building and broke into offices.